-This unit introduces students to the interrelationship between health law and ethics, strategic health planning and health policy development.
+This broad unit introduces students to the interrelationship between health law and ethics, strategic planning, financial resource management and health policy development.
 It aims to help students develop a clear understanding of the dynamics of the healthcare environment and the importance of a partnership approach amongst health and human service agencies.
-Many health professionals are moving into roles that are bigger and broader than ever before.
-Clinical leaders have specific clinical/service expertise and credibility, intellectual strength, resilience and patient/client focus.
-This now needs to be supplemented with the ability to ensure that care and health outcomes are delivered in accordance with organisational policy and within legal and ethical frameworks.
+It provides managers with the tools to analyse change and develop effective strategies for managing in a rapidly changing healthcare environment and influencing system change.

-Participants are expected to draw on relevant empirical and theoretical work as well as reflecting on their own experience as they investigate and deepen their understanding of legal and ethical issues in health and human services and the policy and strategic approaches required to deliver the highest level of healthcare leadership.
+Participants are expected to draw on relevant empirical and theoretical work as well as reflecting on their own workplace and lived experience as they investigate and deepen their understanding of health and human service management.

 |Unit name||Management in Health and Human Services|